Liked these great recommendations? Don’t lose them! Click to save on the free Urbaniser app.

 Lost in Brixton

 Betcha didn’t know Brixton Village was home to a hidden upstairs Shangri-La, did you?
 Track the signs through the bustling market to find this giant, greenery-festooned terrace with a handily retractable roof – an ideal spot for a bit of booze-fuelled respite from the clamour below.
 The cocktails are ‘Latin-inspired’ (think zhuzhed up margs and caipirinhas rather than watery mojitos), many of the brews are local and the edible titbits are sourced from the wicked joints in the market itself (jerk masters Fish, Wings & Tings, okonomiyaki/goyoza mavens Okan and brilliant burger slingers Black Bear are all repped).
-DJs are on hand to keep the atmos up if you’ve forgotten how to socialise in lockdown and – a blessing – it doesn’t take bookings for tables less than four, so you can sidle in pretty easily (you just gotta find it first).
+DJs are on hand to keep the atmos up through the night, while those of you wanting to start the weekend right should head to Saturday’s Lost in the Tropics fiesta: a bottomless afternoon of rum punch and party beats.

 Brixton Village, Coldharbour Lane, Brixton